adarsh-2425/OTP-based-Authentication-System/README.md

 ## Usage

 1. Register a new user by providing their email.
 An OTP will be sent to their email for verification.
+Use the route `/verify-otp/registration`.

 2. Login using the registered email and the OTP received in their email.
+Use the route `/verify-otp/login`.

 3. Access the profile route (`/profile`) to get user information.
 Requires authentication.